antonsolomko/virtonomics/README.md

 Based on the API provided by the game, the framework allows to automate some basic game actions.

-One may then automate more complicated actions by inheriting from the class Virta.
+One can automate more complicated actions by inheriting from the class Virta.